porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link/link.design.md

 # Link

-A Link enables the user to to **navigate the user to another page**.
-For an optimal user guidance and dedicated pursuit of business or sales goals, different types of Links (Primary, Secondary, Tertiary) can be used.
+The Porsche Design System Link enables the user to **navigate to another page**.
+For an optimal user guidance and dedicated pursuit of business or sales goals, different types of links (primary, secondary, tertiary) can be used.
 (In case you want the user to execute an action, you should select the [Button](#/web/components/action/button) component instead.)

 ---